 |---|---|---|

-| External power | The gun does not rely on gas or recoil energy to cycle. | Army training material frames the M242 around receiver, feeder, power-train, and cycle-of-function understanding. |
+| External power | The gun does not rely on gas or recoil energy to cycle. | Northrop Grumman and Army training material frame the M242 around an externally powered chain-gun operating system. |

 | Dual feed | Supports rapid selection between ammunition types. | TWZ's Ukraine analysis describes Bradley gunners selecting between high-explosive and armor-piercing sabot ammunition depending on target. |